spyre-project/spyre/README.md

 responders.
 It is **not** meant to evolve into any kind of endpoint protection service.

-## Overview
+## Getting Started

 Using _Spyre_ is easy:

 1. Add YARA signatures.
-Per default, YARA rules for file scans are read from `filescan.yar`, `procscan.yar` for file scans, process memory scans, respectively.
+In its default configuration, Spyre will read YARA rules for file and process scanning from `filescan.yar` and `procscan.yar`, respectively.
 The following options exist for providing rules files to _Spyre_ (and will be tried in this order):
-    1. Add the rule files to ZIP file and append that file to the binary.
+    1. Add the rule files to a ZIP file and append that ZIP file to the binary.
-    2. Add the rule files to a ZIP file name `$PROGRAM.zip`: If the Spyre binary is called `spyre` or `spyre.exe`, use `spyre.zip`.
+    2. Add the rule files to a ZIP file whose base name is identical to the scanner binary's base name, i.e. if the Spyre binary is called `spyre` or `spyre.exe`, use `spyre.zip`.
-    3. Put the rule files into the same directory as the binary.
+    3. Put the rule files and the scanner binary into the same directory.

-   ZIP file contents may be encrypted using the password `infected` (AV industry standard) to prevent antivirus software from mistaking parts of the ruleset as malicious content and preventing the scan.
+   ZIP file contents may be encrypted using the password `infected` (AV industry standard) to prevent antivirus software from scanning the ruleset, classifying it as malicious content and preventing the scan.

    YARA rule files may contain `include` statements.
 2. Deploy, run the scanner